Department of Physiology

 All these contributions have resulted in publications in prestigious journals such as Nature, Science, Journal of Physiology, American Journal of Physiology, Journal of Applied Physiology, Experimental Physiology, Respiration Physiology etc., The faculty has written articles for Physiological Reviews, Pharmacological Reviews, Ergbn Physiology, Respiration Physiology & Neurobiology etc., They have been members of Editorial Board as well as are reviewers of national and international journals and are invited to give lectures and orations.

 The Department continues to attract students for pursuing MD and Ph.D., degrees.
 In fulfilling its goals, the Department was ably served by Dr. Paintal, Dr. P.D.
 Gupta, Dr. M.S.
 Devanandan, Dr. P. Gill Kumar, Dr. P.S.
-Rao and Dr. M. Fahim.
-The current Head of the Department is Professor Krishnan Ravi.
-He is an established investigator in respiratory physiology.
+Rao, Dr. M. Fahim and Dr. K. Ravi.
 Dr. Vishal Bansal works as Assistant Professor and is looking after the pulmonary rehabilitation programme.